Field Notes

 Conduit Signals

-The folklore speaks in residue instead of announcements: static, dream pressure, odd emotional shifts, seasonal disturbances, and the sense that perception is slightly ahead of the body.
+The folklore speaks in residue instead of announcements: static, heightened awareness, odd emotional shifts, seasonal disturbances, and the sense that perception is slightly ahead of the body.
 The conduit does not shout.
 It vibrates at the edge of ordinary weather.

-There is no official municipal category called 'conduit signal,' and the public site should not imply otherwise.
-The factual layer here is simpler: weather changes, seasonal variations, route fatigue, mountain light, and the altered perception that comes with long rural travel are all real conditions.
+The factual layer is simpler: weather changes, seasonal variations, route fatigue, mountain light, and the altered perception that can come with long rural travel are all real conditions.

 Field Note 03